 Arguably one of the most welcoming and friendly places to visit, Ireland is packed with majestic history, a vibrant culture and outstanding natural beauty.
-For a relatively small island, there’s actually a lot to see and do.
+For a relatively small island, there’s plenty to see and do.

-If you’re finding it difficult to whittle down your Emerald Isle bucket-list, here’s our guide to the most beautiful places to visit on your next trip.
+If you’re finding it difficult to whittle down your Emerald Isle bucket-list, here’s our guide to the most beautiful places in Ireland to visit on your next trip.

 1. Dark Hedges, County Antrim

 What started off as an innocent bit of landscaping by the Stuart family in the 18th century has turned into one of the most photographed roads in Northern Ireland.

 The Dark Hedges, also known as the King’s Road from Game of Thrones, is a dramatic, spooky passageway that is visited by millions each year.
 Oh, and it’s rumoured to be haunted!

 Top tip: Visiting the Dark Hedges is free, but you can also book a tour.
 These day tours visit other sites too such as the Giant Causeway and Carrickfergus Castle, and prices start around £30.